flycastpartnersinc/FreshservicePS/README.md

 Hopefully this is obvious, but:

 > This is an open source project (under the [MIT license]), and all contributors are volunteers.
-All commands are executed at your own risk.
-Please have good backups before you start, because you can delete a lot of stuff if you're not careful.
+All commands are executed at your own risk. **Please ensure have good backups before you start, because you can delete a lot of stuff if you're not careful.**

 <!-- reference-style links -->
   [Flycast Partners]: https://www.flycastpartners.com/